CharlesCarley/Utils/README.md

 # Utils

-Utils is a small general purpose utility library.
+Utils is a small general purpose utility library in C++.